metason/SpatialReasoner/README.md

 ### `reload()` Operation

 Reload all spatial objects of the fact base into the pipeline, also the new produced ones.

+### `halt()` Operation

+Stops further processing of the inference pipeline.
+Used for debug purposes: add the `halt()` operation at any position in the pipeline without the need of deleting following operations.

 ### `log()` Operation